-Jackson confirmed as first black female high court justice
+Jackson confirmed as first Black female high court justice

 Republicans spent the confirmation hearings strongly questioning her sentencing record, including the sentences she handed down in child pornography cases, which they argued were too light.
 Jackson declared that “nothing could be further from the truth” and explained her reasoning in detail.
 Democrats said she was in line with other judges in her decisions.

-“You could try and create a straw man here, but it does not hold,” said New Jersey Senator Cory Booker at the committee's vote earlier this week.
-The panel deadlocked on the nomination 11-11, but the Senate voted to discharge it from committee and moved ahead with her confirmation.
+“You could try and create a straw man here, but it does not hold,” said New Jersey Sen. Cory Booker at the committee's vote earlier this week.
+The panel deadlocked on the nomination 11-11, but the Senate voted to discharge it from the committee and moved ahead with her confirmation.

 “But don't worry, my sister,” Booker said.
 “Don't worry.
 God has got you.
 And how do I know that?
 Because you're here, and I know what it's taken for you to sit in that seat.”